The Boys season 5: Development

 Teasing the return of Jensen Ackles as Soldier Boy, Kripke said: "This won't be the last we see of him."
-Following the official confirmation of his return at San Diego Comic-Con on July 26, 2024, Kripke stated: "He's going to be in Season 5 quite a lot.
+Following the official confirmation of his return at San Diego Comic-Con on July 26, 2024, Kripke stated: "He's going to be in season 5 quite a lot.
 We want him to be a big character.
 There's a lot of good father-son emotion between him and Homelander that we never really got a chance to play that we're really interested in."

-Kripke also hinted at the direction of the final season, stating: "The cast and crew are deeply grateful to Sony Pictures Television and Amazon MGM Studios for the opportunity to tell this story for another season.
+Kripke also hinted at the direction of the final season, saying: "The cast and crew are deeply grateful to Sony Pictures Television and Amazon MGM Studios for the opportunity to tell this story for another season.
 My only problem is that since this year promises to be free of any conflict or misinformation, we're not sure what to write about."
-At the 2024 San Diego Comic-Con, Kripke teased at what's to come, telling The Hollywood Reporter: "It's a whole new world and [The Boys] have a big job ahead of them.
-And, so, it's gonna be really, like, epic."

-In an interview with GamesRadar+ at SDCC 2024, Kripke teased the "super big, apocalyptic" fifth and final season, hinting "there will probably be lots of death", stating: "That's the fun of the final season.
+In an interview with GamesRadar+ at San Diego Comic-Con 2024, Kripke teased the then-upcoming "super big, apocalyptic" fifth and final season, hinting "there [would] probably be lots of death", adding: "That's the fun of the final season.
 You can blow the doors off it.
 There's no guarantee who's going to survive because you don't have to keep [the cast] for another season.
 So you can have really shocking, big things happen all the time.
 The writers, as we're starting to cook it up, we're really enjoying that."
-Kripke admitted, though, that "so many series finale[sic] suck.
+Kripke admitted, though, that "so many series finale [sic] suck.
 It's really hard to land the plane", adding: "I am very grateful to Amazon for giving me the opportunity to end it on our own terms but, for sure, I feel lots and lots of pressure to end it well.
 Because I think if we can stick the landing then people will be like, 'That was a great show.'
 But if we shit the bed, people will say: 'It was a good show, but then it shit the bed.'
 For the legacy of the show, I really want to land the plane.
 It's hard to land the plane!
 I feel an incredible amount of pressure."
-Furthermore, he told TV Guide that "anyone who dies in season five will richly deserve it ... you get to go out on your own terms, so not everyone's making it through", stating for Deadline Hollywood that "there will probably be lots of deaths" and that "there's no guarantee of who’s gonna survive."
+Furthermore, he told TV Guide that "anyone who dies in season five will richly deserve it [...] you get to go out on your own terms, so not everyone's making it through", telling Deadline Hollywood that "there will probably be lots of deaths" and that "there's no guarantee of who's gonna survive".

-The fifth and final sets up "about 6 months" after the second season of Gen V, and will incorporate elements from the series that will set up the story that will unfold in the season.
+The fifth and final season takes place about six months after the second season of Gen V, and incorporated elements from that series that set up the story that unfolds in the fifth season.